 A lot of people (namely my parents..) wonder how I managed to travel so much while studying my bachelors with only a student loan and part time job to support me.
-So I’m going to let you in on a secret… it was actually very easy!
-Making a call between essential and non essential spending played a big part as did being a bloody good saver (what that means is no Starbucks on your way home from uni!).
+So I’m going to let you in on a secret… it’s actually very easy!
+Making a call between essential and non essential spending plays a big part as does being a good saver (what that means is no Starbucks on your way home from uni!).
 But, obviously there is a lot more you can do to take full advantage of your empty summers!
-So if you’re interested in learning how I managed to travel 12 countries and over 25 cities while doing my bachelors, keep reading!
+So if you’re interested in learning how I’ve managed to travel on a student budget to 12 countries and over 25 cities, keep reading!

 Saving Extras – Christmas and birthday money… I saved it in the bank account with no debit card.
 Gifted money is the fastest money you’ll ever make and I’m sure whoever gave it to you would love it to be spent on experiencing new places and cultures.

 Apply For Grants – Make the most of every grant you are eligible for be that through your university, your part time job (I got a £300 grant each year from Clarks for going to university!) or external funding bodies.
 There is so much out there, especially for young women and people on creative courses, so do your research!
 Grant money for materials means more of your hard earned cash can be saved for travelling during the summer.